Teachers2021-08-23T10:17:47-04:00

 Amélie Girard

 Awarded the Prix François-Houdé in 2013, Amélie Girard is an artist whose sensitivity and poetry are important guides in her glass work.
 Coming from a scientific realm, Amélie first studied mathematics.
 Following a long stay in Japan, she returned to Quebec in 2010.
 She then decided to reorient her career and began her glass art studies at Espace VERRE.
 In 2016, she completed a Master of Glass Art and Science from the Universidade Nova de Lisboa.
 Currently, she divides her time between Quebec and Portugal where she continues to develop her projects.
 Her artistic approach integrates an increasing variety of different materials including glass, ceramic, metal and everyday materials.
 From sculpture to installation, Amélie carries within her a very profound creative universe.
-At Espace VERRE, she will teach the Modeling and Molding course, as of the winter 2022 semester
+At Espace VERRE, she teaches the Modeling and Molding course, and End-of-Studies Project with Caroline Ouellette.

 Detlef Gotzens